 All of these parts are interchangeable and fit the .177 and .22 barrels listed.
 The bolt caliber must match the caliber of the barrel.
+The inner breech-screw location must be compatible with your gun.

 The bottom breech is the standard one available with the Crosman Steel Breech Kits 1377SBPK & 2240SBPK.
 It fits standard Crosman 13XX & 22XX models but will not fit Discovery or Maximus models due to the inner breech-screw position.
 It works with standard and notched strikers and is the easiest one to install.
 It has a notch for mounting the Crosman LPA rear sight.
-This is the only steel breech I have listed that fits pump models 1377C, P1377, PC77, 1322C, P1322, 2289G Backpacker and 1300KT.
+This is the only breech listed that fits pump models 1377C, P1377, PC77, 1322C, P1322, 2289G Backpacker and 1300KT.

 All three breeches require a 3/4" long rear breech screw.
 The 13/16" screws that are standard on plastic breech models are too long for a steel breech.
 Too long of a screw will damage the striker spring, spring guide and/or power adjuster.